Across the United States, approximately 2.6 million young people ages 16–24 are off track to graduate from high school.

 We know that students should be at the center of school design.
 And students are at the center of this initiative.
 As we embarked on this new work, we produced the short video below to ground us, and to inspire with the real life experience of students who are now connecting to success.

-Please note the following estimated timeline for the initiative:
+Please note the following estimated timeline for the RFP:

-Find answers to questions asked about the RFP
+Find answers to questions asked about the initiative’s first RFP

 Info Session Recording